unknownkeyNB/AbsurdModpackMC/README.md

 Required Settings

-To ensure everything works correctly, set the renderer to LTW (OpenGL ES 3) and use Java 17.
+To ensure everything works correctly, set the renderer to LTW (OpenGL ES 3) or Zink (Vulkan) and use Java 17.

 ## Mods: